 Why Use ColorKuler?

 This website offers an excellent tool for anyone on Instagram looking to create a brand.
-Using color to navigate your brand image is a brilliant marketing tactic, especially for an image-centered app like Instagram that primarily focuses on visuals.
+Using color to navigate your brand image is a brilliant marketing tactic, especially for an image-centred app like Instagram that primarily focuses on visuals.

 You can have a more precise and thorough understanding of what colors you want to incorporate into your pictures to create a more cohesive Instagram profile for your brand.